 4. Hire a Professional Appraiser

-If you want a very accurate estimate, it is worth the cost of hiring a licensed appraiser.
-For a couple of hundred dollars, an appraiser will perform a detailed inspection and analysis of your home’s condition, location, and local market conditions.
+If you want the most accurate estimate of your home’s value, hiring a licensed appraiser is well worth the investment.
+For a few hundred dollars, an appraiser will conduct a detailed inspection and provide a thorough analysis that takes into account your home’s condition, location, and current market trends.

 5. Watch the Local Market